Description

 Mechano-Growth Factor (MGF) and Cell Aging

 IGF-1 has multiple variants, and the synthesis of these isoforms is considered to be influenced by a variety of factors.
-The splicing and formation of different splice variants of IGF-1 appear to be affected by developmental factors, hormones like growth and steroid hormones, and cellular death and regeneration, or aging.
+The splicing and formation of different splice variants of IGF-1 appear to be affected by developmental factors, hormones like growth and steroid hormones, cellular death and regeneration, or cell aging.
 Cell age is considered to be a strong factor in the regulation of IGF-1 splicing.
-The predominant variants in control models appear to be class 1 and class 2, whereas in older models with less effective cell cycle regulation appear to show prevalence of class 1Ea.
+The predominant variants in control models appear to be class 1 and class 2, whereas older models with less effective cell cycle regulation appear to show prevalence of class 1Ea.
 The switch in the predominant splice variant acts as a relevant starting point and helps to understand the biology of cell aging better.
 It has been suggested that MGF may reduce the loss of function and proliferation of muscle cells over time, though an in-depth study is essential.

 Mechano-Growth Factor (MGF) and Cardiac Cells